 Have you or someone you know received a check in the mail that is too good to be true?
 Don’t be fooled and become a victim.
 Go to fakechecks.org for more information on check scams check out How To Spot, Avoid, and Report Fake Check Scams, an article available on the Federal Trade Commissions website.

 You’ve probably heard of it.
 You may even know someone who has become a victim of it.
 Identity Theft is the fastest growing crime in the world, and unfortunately almost anyone can be vulnerable.
 By taking steps to manage your personal information wisely and with timely awareness, you can minimize the risk of it happening to you.
-Learn More »
+Learn More about identity theft »

 This term is used to describe a scam whereby an email is sent to someone with the representation it is from a legitimate establishment, but the true intent is to gather personal information of that person with the intent to perpetrate fraud.
-Learn More »
+Learn More about phishing scams »

 More Helpful Consumer Information